SeamusFreitag/Live-Project/defensive/07-ransomware-attack/README.md

 The message claims all photos, videos and documents have been encrypted and asks for 150 USD in Bitcoin within 24 hours, to the address `15fbyNgDnqYQR5vSHJ8PTAEJbKy4dwNBCZ`.
 Below the text a timer counts down, and under it a line states that one file will be deleted when it expires, with the number increasing each cycle.
 After 72 hours everything remaining is destroyed.

-The timer is a live thread in the running process rather than a static image, and the desktop wallpaper has been replaced.
+The timer is a live thread in the running process rather than a static image.
 The countdown is a pressure mechanism aimed at the user, designed to force payment before anyone looks closely at the system.

 ## Locating the Process